(Note: Click here to find our most recent 3rd Quarter market report for Bend.)

 Second Quarter 2019 Bend Market Report for Starter Homes ($300- 450k and less than $300k)

 Inventory in the $300-450k range is an exceptionally low 1.6 months, compared to 1.8 months in Q2 of 2018.
-Much of that inventory consists of properties requiring significant work that, by nature, spend longer on the market before finding a willing buyer.
+Some of that inventory consists of properties requiring significant work that, by nature, spend longer on the market before finding a willing buyer.
 Average days on the market increased from 71 at this price point in Q2 of 2018 to 106 in Q2 of 2019.
-This is more indicative of the desirability of the few properties at this price point rather than a sign of decreasing demand.

 What Does the Rest of 2019 Have in Store for Bend’s Market?